overstory/bigchaindb/docs/server/source/drivers-clients/http-client-server-api.rst

    This endpoint returns only a transaction from the ``BACKLOG`` or a ``VALID`` or ``UNDECIDED`` block on ``bigchain``, if exists.

-   :param tx_id: transaction ID
+   :query string tx_id: transaction ID
-   :type tx_id: hex string

    **Example request**: